M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio/VAF2.1/index.md

 breadcrumb: Visual Studio Template
 ---

-M-Files provides partners with a Visual Studio 2015/2017/2019 template that can be used to rapidly develop Vault Application Framework Applications using C#.
+M-Files provides developers with a Visual Studio 2017/2019 template that can be used to rapidly develop Vault Application Framework Applications using C#.

-When installing the template into Visual Studio 2017 and 2019, a popup will be shown stating that the template does not use the 2017 format.
-This is expected, as the template is backwards compatible with Visual Studio 2015 as well.
-Simply accept the popup and continue installation.
-{:.note}

 ## Downloading the Template

-The Vault Application Framework 2.1 template is part of the `M-Files Online Visual Studio template package`, which can be downloaded from the [M-Files Partner Portal](https://partners.cloudvault.m-files.com/Default.aspx?#CE7643CB-C9BB-4536-8187-707DB78EAF2A/object/D93538F9-B429-44DE-9840-553A67964438/latest).
-If you are a partner and do not have access to the M-Files Partner Portal, then please contact your Channel Account Manager.
-To install the template, simply double-click on the ".vsix" file, which will then guide you through installing the templates into the version of Visual Studio that you have installed.
+The Vault Application Framework 2.1 template is part of the `M-Files Online Visual Studio template package`, which can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=M-Files.MFilesVisualStudioExtensions).

-Both Vault Application Framework 2.0 and Vault Application Framework 2.1 project templates are included in the same package.
-The 2.1 runtime is only compatible with M-Files 19.9 onwards, so 2.0 should be used if targeting older installations.
+Different versions of the Vault Application Framework template are available in this package.
+You should use the latest one that is compatible with the version of M-Files that you are targeting.
+Older versions should only be used if targeting older installations.
 {:.note}

 ## Building your first application